Military history of Bangladesh: Armed conflicts

-Eastern wing of Pakistan
+Under Pakistani rule

+Frail military wing

-With the partition of India on 15 August 1947 the territory constituting modern Bangladesh was partitioned from the province of Bengal as East Bengal, joining the newly created state of Pakistan.
+With the partition of India on 15 August 1947 the territory constituting modern Bangladesh was partitioned from the province of Bengal as East Bengal later named as East Pakistan joined the newly created state of Pakistan.
 Ethnic and sectional discrimination hampered the role and function of the Pakistani military.
 Bengalis were under-represented in the Pakistan military.
 Officers of Bengali origin in the different wings of the armed forces made up just 5% of overall force by 1965.
-West Pakistanis believed that Bengalis were not "martially inclined" unlike Pashtuns and Punjabis; the "Martial Races" notion was dismissed as ridiculous and humiliating by Bengalis.
-Moreover, despite huge defence spending, East Pakistan received none of the benefits, such as contracts, purchasing and military support jobs.
-The Indo-Pakistani War of 1965 over Kashmir also highlighted the sense of military insecurity among Bengalis as only an under-strength infantry division and 15 combat aircraft without tank support were in East Pakistan to thwart any Indian retaliations during the conflict.
+West Pakistanis believed that Bengalis were not "martially inclined" unlike Pashtuns and Punjabis.
+The "Martial Races" notion, however, has been dismissed by virtually all credible historians and experts as ridiculous and unfounded, noting that it was based on perceived loyalty to the British during the colonial period and later weaponised by West Pakistani authorities to sideline Bengalis.
+Moreover, despite huge defence spending, East Pakistan received almost none of the benefits, such as contracts, purchasing and military support jobs were not given to Bengalis.
+The Indo-Pakistani War of 1965 over Kashmir also highlighted the sense of military insecurity among Bengalis as only an under-strength infantry division and small amount of combat aircraft without tank support were in East Pakistan to thwart any Indian retaliations during the conflict.
 Khwaja Wasiuddin was the most senior Bengali officer in the Pakistani military.